Jbleezy/BO1-Reimagined/README.md

 * Perfect trap switch movement
 * Disable easter eggs on all versus gamemodes
 * Add kar98k upgraded previous damage on README
-* COTD sidequest reward: upgraded Wunderwaffe from every Wunderwaffe powerup for the rest of the game
 * Get COTD version of the Wunderwaffe on Shi No Numa and Der Riese
 * Give upgraded Wunderwaffe gold camo on Der Riese, but regular pap camo on COTD
 * Fix bug with classic weapons where if the player cancels a reload animation the weapon keeps doing the reload animation
+* Check what happens when player tries to grab upgraded waffe powerup while unupgraded waffe powerup is active

 ## TESTING:
 * Moon sidequest dialog in coop without Richtofen